-Asset and income transfer prohibitions apply to single adults without children who are eligible for MA under Minnesota's medical assistance expansion and who receive long-term care services.
+Asset and income transfer prohibitions apply to single adults without children who are eligible for MA under Minnesota's Medical Assistance expansion and who receive long-term care services.12

-There are several exceptions to the prohibition on asset and income transfers.
+There are exceptions to the prohibition on asset and income transfers.

-The MA program permits several exceptions to the prohibition on asset and income transfers.
-For example, a person may transfer a homestead, other assets, and income at less than fair market value to a spouse, or to a blind or permanently and totally disabled child.
-(See Appendix A for a more detailed list of the permitted exceptions to the asset and income transfer prohibition.)
+The MA program allows for several exceptions to the prohibition on asset and income transfers.
+For example, a person may transfer a homestead, other assets, and income at less than fair market value to a spouse, or to a qualifying child.
+See Appendix A for a detailed list of the exceptions to the asset and income transfer prohibition.